 1.3.2 The formation level at various chainages along the alignment is indicated in the project sheets.
 These shall be verified and corrected by the Contractor in the final alignment design in conformity with the Specification and Standards specified in the Permanent Way Manual.

-17 The contents of this Annexure-I may be suitably modified to reflect project specific requirements and there should be no mismatch in payament milestone and this schedule.

 1.4 Bridges

-1.4.1 All bridges shall be designed and constructed in accordance with the design standards and specifications as per codes and manuals specified in Schedule-D.
+1.4.1 All bridges shall be designed and constructed in accordance with the design standards and specifications as per codes and manuals specified in Schedule-D. Use of RDSO standard drawings if available, shall be preferred.
+As far as possible, the new bridges should have RDSO standard spans and RDSO standard drawings for Railway loading standard.
+For intermediate span/heights, structural design details for immediately higher span/height configuration shall be adopted.
+Contractor shall provide RDSO standard design of the box as indicated in the scope of work.

+The Contractor should give reasons in writing to the Authority Engineer wherever Standard RDSO drawing cannot be used, subject to approval of Authority Engineer.
+Contractor may propose suitable alternate structure, while conforming to relevant codes, stipulations, subject to approval of Authority engineer.

 1.4.2 All bridges shall be designed for the following minimum recurrence interval of floods:

 a) For Important and Major Bridges: 1 in 100 years